 Please see the Compensation FAQ online for answers to more questions regarding teacher compensation, or contact the Compensation Department at notifycomp@dallasisd.org for questions regarding salaries.
-Also, feel free to visit the Teacher Excellence Initiative website at tei.dallasisd.org or reach out to the TEI Team at tei@dallasisd.org or reach out to the TEI Team at tei@dallasisd.org for general TEI questions.
+Also, feel free to visit the Teacher Excellence Initiative website at dallasisd.org for questions regarding salaries.
+Also, feel free to visit the Teacher Excellence Initiative website at dallasisd.org for questions regarding salaries.
+Also, feel free to visit the Teacher Excellence Initiative website at dallasisd.org for general TEI questions.